Ismailia Air Base: History

-Ismailia was a pre-World War II station, originally opened by the British about 1916.
+Ismailia was a pre-World War II station, originally opened by the British about 1915 as Moascar.

 On 5–7 November 1938, RAF Vickers Wellesley aircraft set a non-stop distance record by flying from Ismailia to Darwin, Australia, a distance of 7,162 miles (11520.4 km).

-During World War II, the airfield, then known as RAF Ismailia or Ismailia Airfield, continued to be used as a military airfield by the British Royal Air Force and also the United States Army Air Force during the North African Campaign against Axis forces.
+During World War II, the airfield, then known as RAF Ismailia, continued to be used as a military airfield by the British Royal Air Force and also the United States Army Air Forces during the North African campaign against Axis forces.

-Today, the airfield is an active Egyptian Air Force base.
-The base is housing an SA-342 Gazelle unit and further is this base being used for other military helicopter movements.